Thank you for your interest in starting a new student organization at UC Berkeley!

 What are some important dates, events, and deadlines to know?

-- Friday, February 3, 2023, by 11:45 PM – New Organization Application Window closes
+• Friday, January 19th, 2024, at 5:00 PM – New Organization Application Window closes

-- New Organization Advising Session – RSVP when submitting your application
+• New Organization Advising Session – RSVP when submitting your application

 How to Create a New Student Organization?

-- CONNECT WITH OTHERS TO CREATE A UNIQUE COMMUNITY
+1. CONNECT WITH OTHERS TO CREATE A UNIQUE COMMUNITY

 All you need is 4 members and a vision!
 Given our limited funding & space, we’re mindful of duplicate orgs.
-If you’re confident your org supports the needs of a new community not already on campus and in callink.berkeley.edu, please apply! - DEFINE YOUR ORG’S PURPOSE AND MISSION
+If you’re confident your org supports the needs of a new community not already on campus and in callink.berkeley.edu, please apply!

 Defining your purpose and mission will help you recruit new members and also sets the framework for the creation of your org’s constitution.
 You can use the constitution template we have.
-Here’s the list of required clauses for all constitutions. - ALIGN YOUR ORG’S VALUES WITH BERKELEY’S
+Here’s the list of required clauses for all constitutions

 Berkeley’s Principles of Community are the foundation for our orgs.
 If approved, we’re honored that your organization will uphold our university values & policies.
-There’s no tolerance for racism, hazing, discrimination, violence, & commercial activity. - COMPLETE THE NEW ORG APPLICATION AND CONSTITUTION
+There’s no tolerance for racism, hazing, discrimination, violence, & commercial activity.

 You will need to list a minimum of four (4) to eight (8) students to serve as Signatories, an approved org name (no use of university trademarks like UC Berkeley/Cal), a statement of uniqueness, and your constitution.
-Lastly, you will select a time to attend the New Organization Advising Session with the LEAD Center students and staff via Zoom. - MEET THE SIGNATORY REQUIREMENTS X 4 STUDENTS
+Lastly, you will select a time to attend the New Organization Advising Session with OASIS students and staff via Zoom.

 The four (4) people who intend to serve as signatories for your RSO must complete two (2) requirements: finish the bCourses Student Org Signatory Training, and accept the Signatory Terms & Conditions.
 Upon receiving signatory status, you will be prompted to accept the Terms & Conditions in CalLink.
 This is how we ensure you understand your signatory role & responsibilities.
 These four (4) students will have the Signatory status on your org’s CalLink roster.

-*DISCLAIMER: Please allow 1-2 weeks for us to process the requirements you’ve submitted. - MEET WITH THE LEAD CENTER & SUBMIT REG FORM and CONSTITUTION
+*DISCLAIMER: Please allow 1-2 weeks for us to process the requirements you’ve submitted.

-During your New Organization Advising Session with the LEAD Center staff via Zoom, we will cover the fundamentals of leading an RSO and how to complete the final requirements of your application.
+During your New Organization Advising Session with OASIS staff via Zoom, we will cover the fundamentals of leading an RSO and how to complete the final requirements of your application.
 If approved during the advising session, we will send you a link to your CalLink page and your registration form.
 Once your form is submitted and approved, you will be an official RSO at UC Berkeley!

 Registration FAQs